mitogen-hq/mitogen/docs/api.rst

               unknown hosts cause a connection failure.
         :param str password:
             Password to type if/when ``ssh`` requests it.
-If not specified and a password is requested, :py:class:`mitogen.ssh.PasswordError` is
+If not specified and a password is requested, :class:`mitogen.ssh.PasswordError` is
             raised.
         :param str identity_file:
             Path to an SSH private key file to use for authentication.
 Default